sorgom/build_cpputest/README.md

-# Build CppUtest
-- build CppUtest using premake5
+# using premake5 to build CppUtest libraries
-- libraries are stored in repository to save github CI time
+creates
+-   Makefile for gcc
+-   solution and project files for VS